yubo56/dotfiles/README.md

 - Screensaver on suspend uses 00xscreensaver on home, xscreensaver.service on Mac
 - `pm-suspend` still doesn't work on Mac
 - `karabiner.json` belongs in `~/.config/karabiner/karabiner.json`
+    - Rules are applied in reverse precedence
+    - Convention: map from only left modifiers, map only to right modifiers

 ## fonts
 - Under chrome: advanced font settings: